osexpert/ccs32clara-chademo/readme.md

 # ccs32clara-chademo

 ![image](doc/ccs2-chademo_adapter.jpg)
-Alternative firmware for adapter that uses My407ccs2chademo.bin.
+Alternative firmware for Dongguan Longood CCS2 to CHAdeMO adapter that uses My407ccs2chademo.bin.
 Adapter probably uses a stm32f407 cpu.
 It has a boot loader with support for firmware update from usb fat32, very nice.

 It has an internal DC transformator to charge the batteries (pri: 210-1200V DC sec: 12.6V DC 2A).
 Transformer is connected to the car-side of the adapter.
 It has 2 batteries.
 One short and one long.
 The long one seems to drive electronics.
 Guessing the short one drive contactors (one in the adapter itself + 2 in the car).
 2 stop buttons, but they are the same GPIO for both.
-It has 2 controllable leds, one external and one internal.
+It has 2 controllable leds, one external and one internal (invisible).
 It has a QCA7000 powerline modem.
 It is wired up strangely, so can not use hw spi/dma, must use bitbang.
-Some of the voltages are wired up to adc gpios.
+Some of the voltages are wired up to adc GPIOs.
 At least the 12v reading does not seem to match with what i measure on eg. Chademo d1 pin.

 Operation:
 Plug adapter into car.
 Plug cable into adapter.
 Power on adapter.